Rita Montaner: Radio days

 In 1942, RHC-Azul gave her a program Yo no sé nada (I don't know anything!) to do the character La Chismosa again, and once more the government (Fulgencio Batista's first term) applied pressure to have it taken off the air.
 Much later, in 1946, she had a third chance.
 CMQ gave her a program Mejor que me calle (Better I shut up! – a line from one of her songs) in which her street character, Lengualisa, had a side-kick Mojito (Alejandro Lugo).
 When the government (Ramón Grau's second term) tried to bribe her, she talked about it on the program.
 But, on the day of the first anniversary of the program, her brother (a policeman) was killed in a drive-by shooting.
 It surprised no-one that the culprits were never found.
 The program continued until February 1948.

 Montaner often helped people in need.
 The famous Tropicana cabaret opened in Marianao, Havana, in late 1939.
 Choreographer Rodrigo Neira, a former dancer who had contracted leprosy became disfigured, poor and socially isolated.
 She intervened to save him from the leprosarium, supported his family and gave him accommodation in her house.
 She also helped Chano Pozo before his career took off, getting him a job at the radio company RHC-Cadena Azul as a door-man and bodyguard.
 There he sang and played conga in his spare time; he was first hired as a musician by the Havana Casino orchestra.

 Night clubs

-In 1939 the Tropicana theater and restaurant (as it was first called) opened its doors in Marianao.
+In 1939 the Tropicana theater and restaurant opened in Marianao.
 After closing temporarily when tourism declined during wartime; the Tropicana re-opened in 1945, along with other night-clubs such as the Sans Souci, the Montmartre, and their competition, the Gran Casino Nacional.

 In 1946, Montaner signed with the Tropicana, with Bola de Nieve as accompanist, to take part in the midnight spectacular.
 She reigned there as the number one figure for nearly four years: the longest-running contract of her career.
 Mongo Santamaría commented: "This launched the era of the Cuban cabaret super-productions".